-You will have 30 days from the date of a written offer to execute this grant agreement with the Commonwealth.
+You will have 30 days from the date we notify you of your success to execute the grant agreement with the Commonwealth.
 During this time, we will work with you to finalise details.

-The offer may lapse if both parties do not sign the grant agreement within this time.
+The offer may lapse if both parties do not accept the grant agreement within this time.
 Under certain circumstances, we may extend this period.
 We base the approval of your grant on the information you provide in your application.
-We will review any required changes to these details to ensure they do not impact the project as approved by the Minister.
+We will review any required changes to these details to ensure they do not affect the project as approved by the Minister.

-10.2.
-Partner agreement
+10.2 Partner agreement

 If successful, partners in the relevant CRC-P are required to enter into a partners' agreement and have certain obligations.
 The partners' agreement must cover all matters as required by the grant agreement.
-You will have 60 days from the commencement of the grant agreement to execute a partner's agreement with all partners.
+You will have 60 days from the execution or commencement of the grant agreement, whichever is the later, to execute a partner's agreement with all partners.
 Under certain circumstances, we may extend this period.

 A template partner agreement will be available at business.gov.au or on request, which you may customise for your CRC-P requirements.
 Its use is not mandatory.